Affective Video Content Analysis: Decade Review and New Perspectives: Experimental Analysis

 \subsection{Experimental comparison}

-This section presents the more advanced unimodal video emotion recognition methods and multimodal video emotion recognition methods in recent years and compares them in the table.
-Table \ref{tab:t4} below lists the various video emotion recognition methods, the modal categories utilized, the data sets used for testing, and the experimental results:
+This section introduces recent advancements in both unimodal and multimodal video emotion recognition methods, providing a comparison in Table \ref{tab4}.
+The table lists various video emotion recognition methods, the modalities utilized, datasets used for testing, and the experimental results obtained.

-It can be seen that the multimodal-based video emotion recognition method is better than the unimodal-based video emotion recognition method.
-The main reason is that, on the one hand, the feature information obtained by the single-modality-based video emotion recognition method is often one-sided, resulting in a low accuracy rate of recognition; on the other hand, the multimodality-based video emotion recognition method can realize the complementarity between the feature information of different modalities, which makes up for the lack of one-sidedness of the single-modality information and obtains richer emotion feature information.